OpenDID-Labs/developer-docs/OpenDID Oracle Contract User Manual.md

 ### Cancel Verification Data

 Your application contract can cancel the data verification by calling the `cancelOracleRequest` function of the OpenDID Oracle contract.
-After cancellation, we will immediately refund the paid service fees to `refundAddress`.
+If successful, you have paid for this request will be refunded to `refundAddress`.

 ```solidity
 pragma solidity ^0.8.0;